ucdavis-ecs121wq22/HOMEWORK_1/docs/index.md

 ## ⚠️ We use auto-graders for most parts of the assignment.
 Please, follow the instructions precisely; you will lose credit for deviances.
 Stick to the variables’ names and case sensitivity.

-## ❗Do not try to modify the already created files under `tests/` directory.
-These are used to evaluate your submission; changes to these are considered cheating, and will cause your grade to be zero.

 ## **Objectives**